 Luckily, there are many ways to learn English by speaking at home.

 First, choose an English accent.
 Many people around the world speak English.
 Different places use different accents, as well as some different vocabulary.

 The two most popular accents are American English and British English.
 I recommend choosing one of these.
 Pick the one that makes the most sense for you.

 Of course, there are other accents, like Australian English, Canadian English and South African English.
-You should only pick one of these if you plan to live in or travel to these places.
+It’s best to only pick one of these if you plan to live in or travel to these places.

 Next, practice listening to your chosen English accent.
 English listening practice will help you learn the sounds of the English language.

 Repeat what the movie characters say.
 Read a book out loud.
 Record yourself speaking in English and correct yourself.
 There are many ways to improve your English speaking—even by yourself.